 As discussed above, commercial bribery is a crime in Korea.
 Policies should be oriented to address this issue along with public bribery.
 Typically, in an investigation prosecutors will seek to aggregate discovered instances of commercial bribes along with official bribes to produce more serious charges against employees or as leverage to induce them to admit to other charges.

-Similar to the above, we have come across situations where the CEO of the Korean affiliate, regardless of whether the CEO is a Korean national, will believe that his or her role of cultivating relationships with key customers in Korea will render him or her exempt from the company’s compliance policies.
+On the one hand, we have come across situations where the CEO of the Korean affiliate, regardless of whether the CEO is a Korean national, will believe that his or her role of cultivating relationships with key customers in Korea will render him or her exempt from the company’s compliance policies.
 Effective compliance policies should be unequivocal in terms of applying to employees and managers of the company.

 For someone new to the Korean environment, it can be surprising to learn that it is a part of accepted custom for envelopes of cash to be provided at weddings and funerals.
-What would be considered an appropriate amount depends on the ties between the giver and the receipient (or the recipient’s relatives).
+What would be considered an appropriate amount depends on the ties between the giver and the recipient (or the recipient’s relatives).
 While it is difficult to say what would be an appropriate amount, most people would agree that the limit of 50,000 won provided in many public codes of conduct is impractically low, especially if given to a senior level manager or official.
+Meanwhile, the Anti-Graft Law provides for a somewhat more realistic 100,000 won limit for cash gifts to duty-related public officials.
 This cultural feature will need to be reconciled with global policies, which often contain an absolute prohibition on cash payments.

 Differentiate between ‘foreign bribery’ and ‘local bribery’